osmbe/cyclofix-website/content/docs/cyclofix-story.md

 As mentioned before, the geodata is the main output of OSM.
 That is, there must also be an interface solution, i.e. showing the data in a pretty way, easily consultable and editable.
 Finally, it is crucial that we help people, governments and organisations re-use the data and keep improving it.

+As a result, we developped a mapping tool that allows us to ...

 ## How does it work?

 ## How did we do it?

+Initially, we started talking to all relevant stakeholders: the 19 municipalities in the Brussels Capital Region, cycling organisations/advocacy groups and (for the more technical part) the OSM community.

+We started building on already existing ideas like StreetComplete, MapContrib and Overpass-Turbo.
+Finally, we decided to use a mixture of StreetComplete and MapContrib called MapComplete.
+Our focus was on simplification: people should be able to contribute without any technical background.
+Therefore, three design requirements were imposed:
+* Topical focus: ...
+* Easy to validate: it should be simple and smooth to validate the (newly) provided data.
+You can learn more about data validation here.
+* No installation: users don't want to download and install a program, but want to be able to use it instantly.
+A responsive design that fully works on mobile is crucial

+As MapComplete is easy to use, deploy and modify it was the perfect candidate to build upon.
+During #osoc20 we shaped MapComplete to our needs and were able to test it out during a mapathon that was specifically organized to gather as much of the data needed as possible.
+You can learn more about such an event here.

+In the final stage it was essential that we rolled out the tool to both the local and global community.
+We made sure other parties can easily re-use and integrate the map on their websites.
+You can find out more about that here.
+From another point of view we ensured that other topics and/or regions can be developped without much effort.
+However, we are aware that volunteers and funding is needed to keep adding more features.
+After all, the solution is only as good as the people who want to put their weight behind it.